If you or a loved one are struggling, we can help! Call us today at (855) 722-6926

 Arthritis

 For some people, alcohol’s effects on the joints and muscles may extend to arthritis.
-This condition is the result of inflamed joints and can make movement painful.
+When alcohol and arthritis are combined, the result of inflamed joints can make movement painful.
 While moderate drinking has been found to reduce the risk of developing arthritis, heavy drinking can cause more alcohol joint inflammation that may irritate rheumatoid arthritis and gout.
-5 People with this condition may experience a substantial amount of joint pain after drinking alcohol in excess.
+People with this condition may experience a substantial amount of joint pain after drinking alcohol in excess.

 Type II Muscle Fiber Atrophy

 A possible long-term effect of alcohol on the muscular system is type II muscle fiber atrophy.
-Type II muscle fibers are considered fast-twitch muscle fibers that are anaerobic.
+Type II muscle fibers are considered anaerobic fast-twitch muscle fibers.
 They are used for faster reactions but fatigue easily.
 Atrophy is the gradual decrease in muscle mass and strength that can make movements harder.
 In one study of chronic alcoholics, 33% of them had type II muscle fiber atrophy.4 This condition can lead to noticeably impaired movements, especially after an extended time of alcohol abuse.

 Alcohol-Induced Rhabdomyolysis